toyhouse/NEPs/NEPS/nep-23.md

 ## Rationale (optional)

 Allowing non-technical people to create NBC is the mission.
 However, there are much more governance techniques required to manage and orchestrate the communities that uses NBC.
-Currency issuance is clearly going to be a new dimension that organizations that adopts NBC must learn from the overall Newtonc Community.
+Currency issuance is clearly going to be a new dimension that organizations that adopts NBC must learn from the overall Newton Community.
 Therefore, a think tank organization that specializes in currency mechanism design must be initiated to develop material that shows NBC creators and participants to better practice their use of NBC.
 Currency is designed to be liquidable assets, so that it is a double edged swords.
 It must be used with tremendous care.

 ## Test Cases (optional)